jeppester/jsorensen/posts/2024-08-16/index.md

 - Does not have visible "seams"
 - It holds the shape (better than glulam from my experience)

 The only downside - for my shelves - was that the edges would need to be veneered manually.
-So a bit of extra work, but get a great finish, and save some money.
+So a bit of extra work, but leading to a great finish and money saved.

 Unfortunately I don't have any documentation of the veneering process.
 What I can tell is that it seemed daunting at first, but quickly turned out to be rather easy.
 Don't be afraid to try it!